-Munchables Exploited for $62M Ether, Linked to Rogue North Korean Team Member
+Munchables Exploited for $62M, Hack Linked to Rogue North Korean Team Member

 Munchables said on X that it was tracking movements and attempting to stop the transactions.
 The project, which is based on the relatively new Blast blockchain, lets users buy and develop traits for digital pets in return for tokenized rewards.

-The attacker apparently transferred themselves the stored users' funds before upgrading the platform’s smart contracts.

-Blockchain sleuth ZachXBT said the attacker likely originated from North Korea, based on their GitHub commit activity.
+The attacker apparently transferred the stored users’ funds to themselves before upgrading the platform’s smart contracts.
+Blockchain sleuth ZachXBT said the attacker was likely North Korean, based on their GitHub commit activity.
 They are listed on GitHub as “Werewolves0493” and allegedly worked for the Munchables team.

 North Korean hacking groups have stolen an estimated $3 billion worth of various tokens since 2017, as per a UN Security Council report earlier this month.